itsjunetime/smserver_receiver/README.md

 ### Acknowledged Issues
 - Messages with an attachment and no text have an extra blank line underneath them
+- The new composition box fails to send a text every time (in my limited testing).
+Working on this.

 ## Settings variables:
 - `ip`: This contains the private IP of your host device, as a string.
 Should start with '192.168' or '10.10'.